bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 ## The separation of policy and mechanism

-My guiding principle for `bdk_core` is going to be the *separation of policy and mechanism*.
+My guiding principle for `bdk_core` is the *separation of policy and mechanism*.
 This is what I mean by these terms:

 - *mechanism*: How you do a particular thing.
 Mechanism code is functional and doesn't change much.